ahanamallik1/CakeShop/README.md

 If in any case the stock is empty then Customer is prevented from ordering.
 Both on the product card and in the cart, I enforce stock limits: if a user tries to exceed available stock (e.g., 12 items stock limit), a message is shown, and the increment button is disabled.
 Similarly, quantity can’t be decreased below 1.

 Search Functionality:
-Users can also search products (Debounced Search, Multi Word search and singular/plural search) possible.
+Users can also search products (Debounced Search, Multi Word search(Example: cup cake, pan cake) and singular/plural search (cake or cakes)) possible.

 Planned Enhancements:
 1. Pagination for large sets of bakery items.